Fried Rice with Chinese Sausage Recipe (Com Chien Lap Xuong)

-Fried rice or Com Chien is the most beloved food by many Asian kids and favorite comfort food for many adults.
-My very first attempt at making fried rice many moons ago was a horrible fail.
-I just came out of my teens, and the kitchen was a foreign place.
-I had no cooking skills whatsoever.
-I thought the word "fried" in fried rice meant that it had to be crispy.
-I decided to deep-fried the rice in a large pool of oil.
-I even squished the rice down with a spatula so that it could get more fried and crispy.
-Fried and burnt rice was what I got.
-I ended up eating the rice...all by myself.
+Fried rice (Com Chien) is the most beloved food of many Asian kids and a favorite comfort food of many adults.
+My very first attempt at making fried rice many moons ago was ... interesting to say the least.
+My teenage- self thought the word "fried" in fried rice meant that it had to be crispy.
+So being the bright-minded and good-looking girl that I was, I deep-fried the rice in a large pool of oil.
+I even squished the rice down with a spatula so that it could get even more crispy.

 Fried rice is my go-to dish when I run out of ideas for dinner or when I want the little ones to eat without fuss.
 It's a simple dish, using left-over ingredients.
 For the rice, it's best to use day-old white rice.
 For the meat, I use whatever leftover meat I have on hand, such as roasted pork or chicken.
 You can also make seafood fried rice by adding shrimp.
 I sometimes opt for canned SPAM if nothing else is available.
 Combine these ingredients with frozen vegetables, eggs and a bit of seasoning and you got yourself a quick and hearty meal.